 The Winterbourne was put up for sale and was purchased in August 2018 by Mr Roffe, the owner of The Furze Bush Inn and The Nags Head in Newbury.
 The pub was sold to Mr Roffe on the understanding he was going to reopen it, the owners having previously turned away several property developers.

 However, instead of reopening the pub, Mr Roffe attended the Winterbourne Parish meeting in November and advised the community he intended to convert the pub into a house, applying for planning permission early in 2019.
-If he is successful, Winterbourne will lose its last public meeting place and its ability to come together as a community.
+If he is successful, Winterbourne will lose its last public meeting place.

 The village is determined to ensure the Winterbourne Arms remains a pub to serve the local, well-bonded community.
 There are residents in the village who are distraught at the closing of this well-loved asset and we have applied to turn the pub into an Asset of Community Value: the decision is due week commencing 25 Feb.
 It is the reason many residents moved to Winterbourne in the first place.
 There are no other community buildings in the village and residents have had to take to holding village meetings either in the church – which is a long walk up a steep hill for our more elderly residents – or even in private houses.